whatyouhide/whatyouhide.github.io/_posts/2015-12-05-using-c-from-elixir-with-nifs.md

 int enif_get_int(ErlNifEnv *env, ERL_NIF_TERM term, int *ip);
 ```

 We have to pass in the environment `env`, the Erlang term we want to "get" (which we'll take from `argv`) and the address of an integer pointer that will be filled with the Erlang integer value.
+It will return 0 if `term` is not an integer.

 ### Turning C values to Erlang values